adelolmo/hd-idle/README.md

 # Troubleshot

-This section covers some usual issues that user's face while using `hd-idle`.
+This section covers some usual issues that users face while using `hd-idle`.

+## Disks won't spin down

+Unfortunately, it's not possible to get `hd-idle` working alongside disk monitoring tools like _smartmontools_.
+You have to disable those tools in order to get `hd-idle` working.

 ## LUKS support